-Page of quotes & links to reports on the Devastation, Collapse of Ecosystems & Increasing Dead Zones in Marine Environments – Oceans, Seas & Rivers – due to Over-Fishing, Seafood Consumption, Plastic & Chemical Pollution from Land-based Agriculture (namely Meat, Dairy & Poultry); Exacerbating Climate Change; Threatening Our Entire Food Systems.
+Page Summary: Clips, Quotes & Links for 45+ Science News Reports about Ocean Dead Zones & Destruction of Marine Environments due to Over-Fishing, Seafood Consumption, Plastic & Pollution from Land-based Agriculture (notably Meat, Dairy & Poultry); Exacerbating Climate Change; Threatening Our Food Systems.

 = = = =